AlibabaCloudDocs/elasticsearch/intl.en-US/Product Introduction/Product edition/Compatibility matrixes.md

 # Compatibility matrixes

-This topic describes compatibility between the official releases of Elasticsearch, Logstash, and Beats.
+This topic describes the compatibility among the versions of open source Elasticsearch, Logstash, and Beats.

 ## Elasticsearch compatibility \(5.x and later\)

 **Note:**

--   ^: The compatibility of Elasticsearch with other services when it is used as an output \(index data is synchronized to Elasticsearch by using Beats or Logstash\).
+-   ^: The compatibility between Elasticsearch and other services when Elasticsearch is used as an output \(index data is synchronized to Elasticsearch by using Beats or Logstash\).
 -   \*: We recommend that you use the latest versions of Beats, Logstash, and ES-Hadoop.
-Earlier versions may not support all the required features.
+Earlier versions may not support all the desired features.
 -   \*\*: In Elasticsearch 6.3 and later, all the features of X-Pack are delivered with the default distributions of Elastic Stack.
-For more information, visit [X-Pack](https://www.elastic.co/cn/what-is/open-x-pack).
+For more information, see [X-Pack](https://www.elastic.co/cn/what-is/open-x-pack).

 |Elasticsearch|Kibana|X-Pack|Beats^\*|Logstash^\*|ES-Hadoop \(jar\)\*|APM Server|App Search|
 |-------------|------|------|--------|-----------|-------------------|----------|----------|